kobbikobb/console-stopwatch/README.md

 # console-stopwatch

 Simple stopwatch for the console.
+Simple and quick 🚀

 ## Install & run in console